Jon Cypher

-Jon Cypher (born January 13, 1932) is an American actor and singer.
-He is best known as playing Chief of Police Fletcher Daniels in Hill Street Blues throughout the series' run.
-He is also known for his work in Cinderella, As the World Turns, Major Dad, Probe, Law & Order, and Santa Barbara.
-He has also performed several times on Broadway, particularly in musical theatre.
+Jon Cypher (January 13, 1932 – August 3, 2026) was an American actor and singer.
+He was best known for his role of Chief of Police Fletcher Daniels in Hill Street Blues throughout the series's run and as Man-At-Arms in the 1987 Masters of the Universe film.
+He was also known for his work in Cinderella, As the World Turns, Major Dad, Probe and Santa Barbara.
+He performed on Broadway, particularly in musical theatre.

 Early life and education

 Born in New York City, Cypher graduated from Erasmus Hall High School (1949) and Brooklyn College (1953).

 Cypher later received a master's degree in marriage and family counseling from the University of Vermont.